tyler-cromwell/Retina/README.md

-# Cerebrum
+# Retina

-## What is Cerebrum?
+## What is Retina?
-Cerebrum is a Face Recognition application.
+Retina is a Face Recognition application.
 It uses OpenCV and has "optimizied" settings for running on several of my machines.<br/>
 <br/>
 The name comes from the part of the Human brain responsible for vision and learning.